 Dr. Dirk Hoffmeister is a pharmaceutical microbiologist based at Hans Knöll Institute (HKI) in Jena, Germany.
 He also directs the affiliated Research Group Pharmaceutical Microbiology, a collaboration between HKI and Friedrich Schiller University (FSU).
 The Research Group studies biosynthetic pathways in microbes and fungi.

-Dr. Hoffmeister received his undergraduate diploma in biology from Eberhard Karls University and went on to earn a PhD at Albert Ludwigs University in 2002.
+Dr. Hoffmeister received his undergraduate diploma in biology from Eberhard Karls University and went on to earn his PhD at Albert Ludwigs University in 2002.
 He conducted his postdoctoral research at the University of Wisconsin, Madison.
 Over the next several years, Dr. Hoffmeister taught and conducted research at Albert Ludwigs University’s Institute for Pharmacy and then at the University of Minnesota-Saint Paul, until he began his professorship at HKI and FSU.

 In September 2017, Dr. Hoffmeister was part of the research team that discovered norpsilocin, a natural compound in the magic mushroom Psilocybe cubensis, using 1D and 2D NMR spectroscopy.1 The team was able to visualize Psilocybe mushrooms’ authentic metabolic profile through a new extraction method they developed that avoided dephosphorylation.
 They hypothesize that norpsilocin is derived from baeocystin (a known product of Psilocybe mushrooms) upon its dephosphorylation in the body.
 They also believe that norpsilocin is likely psychotropic, but this has yet to be confirmed.
 This important discovery was covered by Psychedelic Science Review.